-Each student will be required to complete practical lab activities within Connect.
+Each student will be required to complete practical lab activities within Connect and Brightspace.
 These activities offer students an opportunity to apply new-found knowledge and skills using statistical simulators.
-Data gathering and graphing simulations are used, as well as a Microsoft Excel simulator.
-As such, no specialized software is needed for the student.
-There is no time limit to complete these lab activities and you have an unlimited number of attempts to earn the highest grade possible.
+Data gathering and graphing simulations are used, as well as work completed directing within Microsoft Excel.
+There is no time limit to complete Connect lab activities and you have an unlimited number of attempts to earn the highest grade possible.
 You are allowed access to the textbook from within the assignment.
 You are allowed hints on the assignments and may also use the "Check my work" feature to help you as you complete each assignment.
+Microsoft Excel labs are file submissions that must be submitted within Brightspace.
 Your lowest Practical Lab grade will be dropped.